fablabbcn/fablabbcn-legacy-web/_posts/news-post/moodstore.md

 <ul><img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/moodstore2.jpg" align="middle"> </ul>

-The Works, made during the workshop held by <strong>Ingi Freyr Gudjónsson</strong>, <strong>Matthew Guarnaccia</strong> and <strong>Ricaro Valbuena</strong>, have been exhibited for a week.
+The design Works, made during the workshop held by <strong>Ingi Freyr Gudjónsson</strong>, <strong>Matthew Guarnaccia</strong> and <strong>Ricaro Valbuena</strong>, have been exhibited for a week.
 The visitors have been able to appreciate the pieces made with digital fabrication and maker creativity.<br>

 <a href="http://www.lamoodstore.com/en/homepage/">la Moodstore</a><br>